A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Preliminaries

-\begin{definition}[Parametric time Petri net with inhibitor arcs] A \emph{parametric time Petri net with inhibitor arcs} (PITPN)~\cite{paris-paper} is a tuple where \begin{itemize} \item $\Place = \{ \place_1, \dots, \place_\PlaceCard \}$ is a non-empty finite set (of \emph{places}), \item $\Transition = \{ \transition_1, \dots, \transition_\TransitionCard \}$ is a non-empty finite set (of \emph{transitions}), with $P \cap T = \emptyset$, \item $\Param = \{ \param_1, \dots, \param_\ParamCard \}$ is a finite set (of \emph{parameters}), \item $\relPre{(.)} \in [\Transition \rightarrow \grandn^\Place]$ is the \emph{backward} \emph{incidence function}, \item $\relPost{(.)} \in [\Transition \rightarrow \grandn^\Place]$ is the \emph{forward} \emph{incidence function}, \item $\relInhib{(.)} \in [\Transition\rightarrow\grandn^\Place]$ is the \emph{inhibition function}, \item $\markingInit \in \grandn^\Place$ is the \emph{initial marking}, \item $\parIntervalStatic \in [\Transition\rightarrow\ParInterval(\Param)]$ assigns a \emph{parametric time interval} to each transition, and \item $\Kinit \in \setP$ is a satisfiable \emph{initial constraint} over $\Param$, and must ensure that $\leftEP{(\parIntervalStatic (\transition)(\pi))} \leq \rightEP{(\parIntervalStatic (\transition)(\pi))}$ for all $\transition \in \Transition$ and all parameter valuations $\pi$ satisfying $\pi \models \Kinit$. \end{itemize} If $\Param = \emptyset$ then $\PN$ is a (non-parametric) \emph{time Petri net with inhibitor arcs} (ITPN). \end{definition}
+\begin{definition}[Parametric time Petri net with inhibitor arcs] A \emph{parametric time Petri net with inhibitor arcs} (PITPN)~\cite{paris-paper} is a tuple where \begin{itemize} \item $\Place = \{ \place_1, \dots, \place_\PlaceCard \}$ is a non-empty finite set (of \emph{places}), \item $\Transition = \{ \transition_1, \dots, \transition_\TransitionCard \}$ is a non-empty finite set (of \emph{transitions}), with $P \cap T = \emptyset$, \item $\Param = \{ \param_1, \dots, \param_\ParamCard \}$ is a finite set (of \emph{parameters}), \item $\relPre{(.)} \in [\Transition \rightarrow \grandn^\Place]$ is the \emph{backward} \emph{incidence function}, \item $\relPost{(.)} \in [\Transition \rightarrow \grandn^\Place]$ is the \emph{forward} \emph{incidence function}, \item $\relInhib{(.)} \in [\Transition\rightarrow\grandn^\Place]$ is the \emph{inhibition function}, \item $\markingInit \in \grandn^\Place$ is the \emph{initial marking}, \item $\parIntervalStatic \in [\Transition\rightarrow\ParInterval(\Param)]$ assigns a \emph{parametric time interval} to each transition, and \item $\Kinit \in \setP$ is a satisfiable \emph{initial constraint} over $\Param$, and must ensure that \\ $\leftEP{(\parIntervalStatic (\transition)(\pi))} \leq \rightEP{(\parIntervalStatic (\transition)(\pi))}$ for all $\transition \in \Transition$ and all parameter valuations $\pi$ satisfying $\pi \models \Kinit$. \end{itemize} If $\Param = \emptyset$ then $\PN$ is a (non-parametric) \emph{time Petri net with inhibitor arcs} (ITPN). \end{definition}

 A transition firing interval endpoint should typically either be a non-negative rational number, the infinity value $\infty$, or a single parameter~\cite{paris-paper}.
-However, for convenience we also allow more complex endpoints, as, e.g., in Fig.~\ref{fig:ex-scheduling}, and assume that all transition firing interval endpoints can be defined as a linear expression over the parameters.
+However, for convenience we also allow more complex endpoints as e.g., $[2a, 2a]$ where $a$ is a parameter (see Fig.~\ref{fig:ex-scheduling}), and assume that all transition firing interval endpoints can be defined as a linear expression over the parameters.

 A \emph{marking} of $\PN$ is an element $\marking\in\grandn^P$, where $\marking(\place)$ is the number of tokens in place $\place$.
 For a parameter valuation $\pi$, $\valuate{\PN}{\py}$ denotes the ITPN where each occurrence of $\lambda_i$ in the PITPN $\PN$ has been replaced by $\pi(\lambda_i)$.